an image alt text

 Credits: Randall Munroe, creator of xkcd webcomic

-I worked on a variety of projects in the field of Structural Geology during my Masters and summer internships.
-I am broadly interested in fault mechanics and deformation behavior of fault rocks across a range of observational scales.
-I have worked in different tectonic settings, from fold-thrust belts to subduction zones and across different depths (from shallow crusts to deep depths along cold subduction zones).
-I was part of Prof Christie Rowe’s Field Rheology Research group, now at University of Nevada-Reno .
-Here is a brief description of my PhD research project and the other projects that I had the pleasure of working on.
+My research focuses on structural geology, around the themes of rock deformation behavior and the way it manifests across a range of observational scales.
+I have had the privilege of conducting fieldwork in different tectonic settings, from fold-thrust belts to subduction zones and across different depths (from shallow crusts to deep tremorgenic source depths).
+Here is a brief description of the projects that I had the pleasure of working on.

 Subduction Sandwich: Investigating the evolution and deformation of a subduction plate boundary from the overriding to the downgoing plate